James Hylton: Comeback

-At the age of 74 years, Hylton returned to Daytona to attempt to qualify for the 2009 Daytona 500.
+At the age of 74, Hylton returned to Daytona to attempt to qualify for the 2009 Daytona 500.
 Hylton signed on with E&M Motorsports for the race.
-Sadly, carburetor issues plagued the team in both Saturday pre-qualifying practice sessions, and Hylton was unable to make a lap.
+Unfortunately, carburetor issues plagued the team in both Saturday pre-qualifying practice sessions, and Hylton was unable to make a lap.
 Because NASCAR had a rule that you must make one timed lap in practice to be eligible for qualifying, Hylton and team were forced to withdraw.

 Hylton was planning on qualifying his No. 48 car sponsored by the Sons of Confederate Veterans for the ARCA race at Rockingham on April 19, 2009.
 Hylton lost that sponsorship on April 16, 2009, due to ARCA placing a ban on the organization's logo from being used, as it contains a version of the Confederate Battle Flag.
 Since this ban breached the contract already entered into by ARCA and the SCV, the SCV cancelled its sponsorship and participation with the race.
 ARCA was forced to refund the organization's fees due to the breach of contract.
 Hylton later became a member of the SCV.

 Hylton planned to attempt to qualify for the 2010 Daytona 500, but no deal came to fruition.
 In 2011, Hylton set a record at the 2011 Royal Purple 200 in Darlington as the oldest driver in history to start a NASCAR race in the top three divisions at the age of 76.
 At the start of the 2013 season, Hylton announced that the 2013 ARCA season would be his last; in his final start in racing at Kansas Speedway in October, contributions from his fellow ARCA racing teams resulted in his being able to drive a brand-new car and engine combination, finishing eighteenth in his final race.